Companion page for the paper submitted to the 2024 58th Asilomar Conference on Signals, Systems, and Computers, Pacific Grove, CA, USA.

 To detect the onset, we analyze the energy variation over time using the STFT to identify the frame with the most significant energy change.
 The onset time is then determined from the index of the STFT window after conversion to the time domain.

-The mixing time refers to the point in time beyond which the auditory system cannot differentiate between successive reflections, delineating the transition between early reflections and late reverberation.
 To understand the distribution of the mixing time across Arni room configurations, we compute it for all RIRs in the dataset.
 Among various definitions of mixing time, we adopt the definition provided in A Simple, Robust Measure of Reverberation Echo Density where it is defined as the time instant at which the RIR exhibits Gaussian distribution, utilizing a threshold value of 0.9.

 Mixing time of Arni RIRs.
 From the original dataset, only one out of 5 RIR per configuration is used, leading to a total of 26710 RIRs.
 Black markers indicate the variants and the standard deviation is indicated by the error bar.